“Between Eternity and the thirty-one persons aboard, a one-inch envelope of metal and four man-made engines…”

 The low budget also works against the success of the film, with Flight #627 rendered via some questionable model-work—which, moreover, uses the wrong kind of plane (it’s supposed to be a DC-7, but the model used is of a DC-6).
 During the rescue sequence at the end, careless set-ups and angles give away the fact that this footage was photographed in the safety of a swimming-pool—the edge of which can be seen in the background of some shots.
 Furthermore, the tiny cockpit may be technically correct, but the necessity for the flight-crew to climb over each other every time someone leaves – which is often – is terribly distracting.
 The set used for the cabin of the plane is more realistic, and also more interesting—inasmuch as it seems to be the same one used in Zero Hour!

 Crash Landing gains a bit more importance, at least in the historical sense, if viewed as a disaster movie.
-It occupies an important slot in the evolution of the aeroplane sub-genre, being proceeded by a film about engine trouble, one about a civilian landing a plane, and one about a traumatised war-veteran doing likewise; while it was followed by not one but two films about a bomb on a plane.
+It occupies an important slot in the evolution of the aeroplane sub-genre, being preceded by a film about engine trouble, one about a civilian landing a plane, and one about a traumatised war-veteran doing likewise; while it was followed by not one but two films about a bomb on a plane.
 It remains the only entry built around a ditching.

 And there’s one more point I need to make about that poster.
 Consider again that tag-line: This is the moment when 32 lives are laid bare!!!